Keeper-Security/Commander/README.md

 ### Yubikey Support

 Commander supports the ability to authenticate a session with a connected Yubikey device instead of using a Master Password.
 To configure Yubikey authentication, follow the [setup instructions](https://github.com/Keeper-Security/Commander/tree/master/keepercommander/yubikey).
+You will end up using a challenge phrase to authenticate instead of the master password.

 ### Plugins and Password Rotation